EuMace/DevOps-ProjectsOnline/project7.md

  ![image](https://user-images.githubusercontent.com/120044190/221268043-cc6a9d6f-d883-4ba6-8c88-72ea96ac8fff.png)

-4. Install NFS server, configure it to start on reboot and make sure it is up and running
+4. Install NFS server, configure it to start on reboot and make sure it is up and running:

 	`sudo yum -y update`